About PHRG

 There is no submission or publication fee.

-Current Book Series of the University of Padova Human Rights Centre
+Other Series of the University of Padova Human Rights Centre

 Italian Yearbook of Human Rights